 DRAFT HAUL – Sam Petrevski-Seton, Zac Fisher, Harrison Macreadie, Cam Polson, Tom Williamson, Pat Kerr

 Tom Williamson remains something to work with, though I am sure Carlton fans would have liked something more from him to date.
-At pick 61, and after some injury woes, this could be the year he steps up.
+At pick 61, and after some injury woes, this has to be the year he steps up.
+Or I reckon you stick a fork in him.

 Father-son picks bail the Pies out, here, with Josh Daicos the best of the two.
 Should probably serve as a bit of a reality hit in terms of how long it may take his little brother to start starring in games, though.